u-boot/u-boot/tools/binman/binman.rst

 Consider sunxi.
 It has the following steps:

   #.
 It uses a custom mksunxiboot tool to build an SPL image called
      sunxi-spl.bin.
-This should probably move into mkimage.
+This should better go into mkimage.

   #.
 It uses mkimage to package U-Boot into a legacy image file (so that it can
      hold the load and execution address) called u-boot.img.